andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 _Example_:

-    java -jar target/BASIC-0.0.2-SNAPSHOT.jar -v"debug|info" -i src/test/resources/testfile_basic.bas
+    java -jar target/BASIC-0.0.5-SNAPSHOT-jar-with-dependencies.jar -v"debug|info" -i src/test/resources/testfile_basic.bas

 ## Participation in the Development of the Interpreter
-As of version `0.1.0` (planned) the interpeter is avaialble in a public _GITHUB_ (`github.com`) repository.
+As of version `0.1.0` (planned) the interpreter is avaiable in a public _GITHUB_ (`github.com`) repository.
 It is covered by a modified version of the __CDDL 1.0 License__, see `LICENSE.md` in the project root directory.

 The project is following open source project standard processes.
 Anybody with an interest to participate can and may clone or